What Are Examples Of Learning Technology?

 Natural Language Processing

-live video streaming platforms (from YouTube or twitch for video games to streaming public events to Strategies For Using TikTok For Learning for learning)
+live video streaming platforms (from YouTube or Twitch for video games to streaming public events to Strategies For Using TikTok For Learning for learning)

 Google Chromebooks, MacBooks, Windows laptops

 Apple Watch and other smartwatches and wearable technology; virtual reality hardware, applications, and games; QR codes and scanners; Google search and related web browsers with plug-ins and extensions; adaptive learning algorithms and artificial intelligence; Kindles and other eReaders; projectors; USB and portable memory; cloud storage and file-sharing; smart boards; document scanners; personal computer desktops and Mac Minis (as a portable desktop); operating systems like Mac OS, iOS, Android, Microsoft Windows), video games, message forums; MOOCs; podcasting tools; crowdsourcing platforms